1150533141

 In the end, the decision to move money out of cash and into the market is largely driven by the ultimate intended use of those funds.
 Everyone should maintain some amount of emergency reserves in a highly liquid investment that is easy to access when unexpected expenses arise, but a holistic wealth plan can help you see just how much of those dollars need to be working harder in the context of the overarching plans you’ve built to reach your financial goals.

-Hence: A portfolio line of credit can be a solution that is both complimentary to your longer term investment strategy and offers you peace of mind to know that you have less disruptive options than liquidating your portfolio.
-Portfolio lines of credit are generally easy to establish and offer the most attractive borrowing cost of most traditional consumer credit products available, which make them a potentially valuable tool to have in your financial toolkit well before you need it.
+A portfolio line of credit can be a liquidity option that compliments your longer-term investment strategy and allows you to access cash without needing to liquidate some or all of your portfolio.
+Portfolio lines of credit are generally easy to establish and can offer the competitive borrowing cost of most traditional consumer credit products available, which makes them a potentially useful tool to have in your financial toolkit well before you need it.

 The following generally applies to portfolio lines of credit: